BD biliary

 Basic description

-The ELLA-BD Stent Biliary THP is a worldwide unique self-expandable biliary biodegradable stent that degrades in the human body usually 3 to 6 months after the implantation.
-Therefore, it is an ideal solution for temporary use in benign indications, where it is not necessary to extract it from the body like other non-degradable stents.
+ELLA-BD Stent Biliary THP is a worldwide unique self-expanding biodegradable stent intended for use in the biliary ducts.
+It typically degrades in the human body within 3–6 months after implantation.
+This property makes it suitable for temporary use in benign indications where subsequent removal is not necessary, unlike stents made of non-degradable materials.

-The ELLA-BD Stent Biliary THP is intended for patients aged 18 and older and is indicated for the treatment of benign biliary strictures.
+ELLA-BD Stent Biliary THP is intended for patients over 18 years and is indicated for the treatment of benign biliary strictures.

 Features / Benefits

-The stent integrity and radial force are maintained for 6 to 8 weeks after implantation.
-Subsequently, the radial force gradually decreases until the degradation of the material after 3 to 6 months.
+The integrity and radial force of the stent are maintained for 6–8 weeks after implantation; thereafter, the radial force gradually decreases until the material fully degrades within 3–6 months.

-Low migration is achieved by uncovered stent design.
+Low migration is ensured by the uncovered stent design.

 Available sizes